Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Experimental Approach

 Given these summaries, we next generate a set of arguments on each side of each dispute.
-We use four different models as ``Advocates'': OpenAI \texttt{gpt-4o}, Google \texttt{gemini-3-pro-preview} (4,096 thinking budget), OpenAI \texttt{gpt-5.1} (low reasoning effort), and Anthropic Claude Sonnet 4.5 (8,192 thinking budget).
+To do this, we use four different models as `Advocates': OpenAI GPT-4o, Google Gemini-3-pro-preview (4,096 thinking budget), OpenAI GPT-5.1 (low reasoning effort), and Anthropic Claude-sonnet-4.5 (8,192 thinking budget).
 We chose these models based on preliminary studies that identified an apparently significant difference in the persuasiveness of specific models.
+Our goal in selecting these models is not to identify the most effective advocate, but rather to ensure a range of advocates with varying abilities, to in turn map how far our Judge models are affected by the quality of the arguments presented to them.

-We prompt each Advocate to generate the most convincing arguments that it can for one or other party in each dispute.
-We use two approaches to do this.
-In the first approach, we present only the three factual paragraphs from our summaries, omitting the summary of legal arguments actually advanced in the case, but including a short statement of the central legal question.
-In the second approach, we present the full summary, including both the facts and the legal arguments from the actual case.
+We prompt each of our Advocate models to generate the most convincing arguments that it can for one or other party in each dispute.
+We use two different versions of each summary to prompt our Advocates.
+In the first version, we present only the three factual paragraphs from our summaries, omitting the summary of legal arguments actually advanced in the case, but including a short statement (also generated by o1) of the central legal question in the case.
+The template for the prompt to generate this argument is contained in Appendix~\ref{app:advocate_template_noarguments}.
+In the second version, we present the full summary, including both the facts and the legal arguments from the actual case.
+This prompt template is in Appendix~\ref{app:advocate_template_arguments}.

+The rationale for this approach is that there are two distinct ways that we hypothesise one Advocate might be more effective than another.
+First, one Advocate might identify a novel point that the other did not address; or second, it might make the same point(s), but do so more convincingly, whether based on rhetorical style, logical structure or otherwise.
+In the former case, the novel point raised by the Advocate allows the Judge to consider a perspective that might not otherwise occur to them, plausibly improving the resulting decision.
+In the latter case, the more convincing presentation makes the Judge more likely to agree with the Advocate, but does not provide any additional information that might improve the decision.